By Stacey Langenbahn, J.D., Attorney-Mediator

 With the assistance of a team consisting of their collaborative law attorneys, and mental health, financial, and child specialists, the divorcing spouses resolve their disagreements and decide the terms of their divorce in a series of private and confidential meetings.
 Like mediation, the focus in collaborative law is on improving communication between the spouses, protecting children from being put in the middle, preserving the strength and unity of the family, and keeping control of the outcome in the hands of the spouses.

-Collaborative law may cost less than litigation but could be equal or more expensive depending on the complexity of the spouses' situation, the level of participation of other professionals, and how many sessions it takes to reach resolution.
+Collaborative law may cost less than litigation but could be equal or more expensive depending on the complexity of the parties' situation, the level of participation of other professionals, and how many sessions it takes to reach resolution.
 Around the country, the settlement rate of collaborative law cases is reported to be around eighty-six percent.

 There is a caveat to collaborative law.
 It is important for divorcing spouses who are considering using collaborative law to be aware their collaborative attorneys are required to withdraw if the couple does not settle all issues during the collaborative law process.
-Incomplete divorce settlements during the collaborative process may result in substantially increased legal fees for a new set of attorneys to litigate or arbitrate the remaining issues.
+Incomplete settlements during the collaborative process may result in substantially increased legal fees for a new set of attorneys to litigate or arbitrate the remaining issues.
 Those who find themselves in this situation often feel they have lost significant time and valuable resources in the collaborative process.

 Collaborative law is certainly a better way to divorce than litigation.
 There are many positive attributes, especially the goal of preserving the welfare of the family.
 But for those spouses who cannot afford the full collaborative team, fear losing their lawyers if they do not settle, or who want to do their negotiations themselves with professional help but without lawyers, collaborative law is not necessarily the best fit.